codingowen/codingowen.github.io/_projects/self_attention.md

 ### 2. References

-This project post was primarily an exercise in re-implementing and modifying Sebastian Raschka's excellent blog post on the same topic.<a href="https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html" target="_blank">excellent blog post on the same topic</a>
+This project post was primarily an exercise in re-implementing and modifying Sebastian Raschka's <a href="https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html" target="_blank">excellent blog post on the same topic</a>

 I also found this code implementation by Mohd.
 Faraaz <a href="https://mohdfaraaz.medium.com/implementing-self-attention-from-scratch-in-pytorch-776ef7b8f13e" target="_blank">a good reference and sanity check.</a>